Wix Studio: About the Wix IDE

 The backend folder may contain the following files:

 These are files that allow you to expose functions in your site's backend that you can run in your frontend code.
 These files require a .web.js file extension.
-Learn more about web methods.
+A web module contains one or more web methods.

 • data.js.